-In keeping with the majority of programmes that are oversubscribed, this programme will select 50% of the class from the qualified applicants while the balance will be selected randomly from the remaining qualified applicants.
+In keeping with the majority of programmes that are oversubscribed, this programme will select 50% of the class from the qualified applicants, while the balance will be selected randomly from the remaining qualified applicants.

-Effective Fall 2003: Up to five of the selected seats may be occupied by students enrolled in the BDSc (Dental Hygiene) programme.
+Please note: Up to five of the selected seats may be occupied by students enrolled in the UBC Dental Hygiene Programme.